DataDog/puppet-datadog-agent/README.md

     }
     ```

-    The dogapi gem will be automatically installed.
+    The dogapi gem is automatically installed.
 Set `manage_dogapi_gem` to false if you want to customize the installation.

 2. Add these configuration options to the Puppet master config (eg: `/etc/puppetlabs/puppet/puppet.conf`):